-This is the FIRST numbered paragraph

-This is the SECOND numbered paragraph

-3. This is the THIRD numbered paragraph

-3.1.
-Here begins the FIRST nested paragraph

-3.2.
-Here begins the SECOND nested paragraph

-4. This is the FOURTH numbered paragraph

-5. This is the FIFTH numbered paragraph
+1. This is the FIRST numbered paragraph 2.
+This is the SECOND numbered paragraph 3.1.
+Here begins the FIRST nested paragraph 3.2.
+Here begins the SECOND nested paragraph 4.
+This is the FOURTH numbered paragraph 5.
+This is the FIFTH numbered paragraph